benjamine/jsondiffpatch/README.md

     includeValueOnMove: false,
   },
   textDiff: {
+    // If using text diffs, it's required to pass in the diff-match-patch library in through this proprty.
+    // Alternatively, you can import jsondiffpatch using `jsondiffpatch/with-text-diffs` to avoid having to pass in diff-match-patch through the options.
+    diffMatchPatch: DiffMatchPatch,
     // default 60, minimum string length (left and right sides) to use text diff algorythm: google-diff-match-patch
     minLength: 60,
   },